Financial-Times/dotcom-reliability-kit/packages/middleware-log-errors/README.md

 }
 ```

+> **Note**
-**Note:** if you're also using [n-raven v6.1+](https://github.com/Financial-Times/n-raven) in your application then the Raven error logging will be deactivated so that you don't get double-logged errors.
+> If you're also using [n-raven v6.1+](https://github.com/Financial-Times/n-raven) in your application then the Raven error logging will be deactivated so that you don't get double-logged errors.

 ### Configuration options